Last updated: November 10, 2020

-If you are using a VPS or dedicated server, you might not have an TOS restrictions to stop you from doing this.
-Still, it isn’t a really good idea (which is why shared servers plans don’t want you to do it).
+If you are using a VPS or dedicated server, you might not have a TOS restrictions to stop you from doing this.
+Still, it isn't a really good idea (which is why shared servers plans don't want you to do it).

 The laws against spam email are very specific, and it isn't a good idea to try to figure out how to conform to them on your own.
 Additionally, because of the wide number of variables that spam-blocking utilities look at, the DIY approach can cause serious deliverability problems.